claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - "Kinell" (place name and surname) make me think of "Fucking Hell" or "Fuckin' 'ell"

 # What's that app that helps you cope with jet lag / jetlag?

+- Timeshifter

+# Is Truman Hanks related to Tom Hanks?

+- Yes, he is his son and played the younger him in A Man Called Otto, but Tom Hanks was not in The Truman Show and has not shared why he called his son Truman